Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Nyström discretization of singular kernels

-The Nystr{\"o}m scheme of Section~\ref{sec:disc} discretizes~(\ref{eq:inteq3}) using composite 16-point Gauss--Legendre quadrature.
-This works well as long as the kernel of the integral operator $K$ and the layer density are smooth on smooth $\Gamma$.
-When the kernel is not smooth on smooth $\Gamma$, the quadrature fails and something better is needed.
-See~\cite{Hao11} for a comparison of the performance of various modified high-order accurate Nystr{\"o}m discretizations for weakly singular kernels and~\cite{Kloc12} for a recent high-order general approach to the evaluation of layer potentials.
+The Nyström scheme of Section~\ref{sec:disc} discretizes~(\ref{eq:inteq3}) using composite 16-point Gauss--Legendre quadrature.
+This works well when the kernel of the integral operator $K$ is smooth on smooth $\Gamma$.
+When the kernel is not smooth on smooth $\Gamma$, then the quadrature fails and something better is needed.
+See~\cite{Hao11} for a comparison of the performance of various modified high-order accurate Nyström discretizations for weakly singular kernels and~\cite{Kloc12} for a high-order general approach to the evaluation of layer potentials.

 We are not sure what modified discretization is optimal in every situation.
-When logarithmic- and Cauchy-singular operators need to be discretized in Sections~\ref{sec:HelmDiri}--\ref{sec:HelmField}, below, we use two modifications to composite Gauss--Legendre quadrature called {\it local panelwise evaluation} and {\it local regularization}.
-See~\cite[Section 2]{Hels09JCP} for a description of these techniques.
+When nearly singular, weakly singular, and singular operators need to be discretized in the following, we chiefly use a modification to composite Gauss--Legendre quadrature called {\it local panelwise evaluation}.
+See~\cite[Section 2]{Hels09JCP} and~\cite{HelsHols15,HelsKarl18} for a description of this technique.